 Traditionally they’d have currants for eyes and buttons and a slither of glace cherry for the smile.

 Gingerbread in any form has become synonymous with Christmas.
 Originally spices were expensive so would only be used on special occasions like Christmas.

-Nowadays of course Gingerbread Men come in all shapes, sizes and disguises (just like the real thing I guess) and have everything from fruit sweeties to icing sugar and fancy colourings on them.
+Nowadays of course Gingerbread Men come in all shapes, sizes, and disguises (just like the real thing I guess).
+They have everything from fruit sweeties to icing sugar and fancy colourings on them.